kitajusSus/LinearRegresion.tf.keras/README.md

 keras
 You can install these dependencies using pip:

-bash
-Copier le code
-pip install matplotlib numpy pandas seaborn tensorflow keras This documentation provides a comprehensive overview of the program's functionality, making it easier for others to understand its purpose and usage.
+"pip install matplotlib numpy pandas seaborn tensorflow keras"

+This documentation provides a comprehensive overview of the program's functionality, making it easier for others to understand its purpose and usage.